Optimising WordPress Speed: 6+1 Tips to Please Google and Your Visitors

 -

 Every installed plugin burdens your WordPress.
 Regularly check and remove unused plugins.
-Prefer plugins that precisely solve your problem over "Swiss army knives" that burden your site with unused functions. -
+Prefer plugins that address your specific problem over "Swiss Army knives" that load your site with unused features. -

-After adding a new plugin, always check your site's speed or simply add a note to monitoring. -
+After adding a new plugin, always check site speed or simply add a note to monitoring. -

-Query Monitor or Code Profiler are popular tools for debugging performance in WordPress.
-Check the output section tracking "Plugins and theme execution time"—how much time each plugin and theme takes.
+Query Monitor or Code Profiler can help, popular tools for performance tuning in WordPress.
+Check the output section tracking "Plugins and theme execution time" – how much time each plugin and theme execution takes.

-Who's consuming the performance?
+Who's eating up the performance here?
 Code profiler output by plugins.

 WordPress is not Pokémon.

-4) Page Builders: Convenience Comes with a Cost
+4) Page Builders: When Convenience Comes with a Hefty Speed Bill

-Visual page builders like Elementor or Divi simplify website creation but often generate excess code ("bloat") that slows loading.
-Use them wisely or consider lighter alternatives.
+Visual page builders like Elementor or Divi simplify website creation but often generate redundant code (known as "bloat"), slowing down loading.
+Use them sparingly or consider lighter alternatives.

-A Page Builder is a great servant, but a poor master.
-Consider if that visual flair is worth the extra seconds of loading.
+Page Builder is a great servant but a poor master.
+Consider whether the visual flair is worth the additional seconds in loading time.

-However, a properly used builder can be sufficiently quality and fast.
-Use their features effectively and disable what's not needed.
-For instance, Elementor allows you to disable unnecessary widgets, so their code doesn't load at all—this helps shape up even with a builder.
+A properly used builder can be both quality and fast.
+Use their options efficiently and turn off what you don't use.
+For instance, Elementor allows you to disable unnecessary widgets so their code is not loaded at all – helping you achieve a summer-ready form even with a builder.

-Builders are problematic, especially when taken by an inexperienced developer who starts solving every obstacle with a plugin or a large inefficient theme.
+Builders tend to be problematic, especially when an inexperienced webmaster uses them and addresses every obstacle with a plugin or a large inefficient theme.

-4) Theme: The Framework That Determines Your Website's Speed
+5) Themes: The Framework That Determines Your Site's Speed

 Choosing a quality theme for your WordPress site is crucial.
-The theme influences not only the appearance but also the site's performance.
+A theme affects not just appearance but also performance.

-Don't underestimate theme selection, as it has a significant impact on website speed.
-Avoid heavy "do-it-all" themes with many unnecessary features.
-Choose optimized and fast themes focused on performance, but beware—not just based on their Lighthouse score, as we write below!
+Don't underestimate theme selection, as it has a significant impact on site speed.
+Avoid heavy "jacks-of-all-trades" with many unnecessary features.
+Choose optimised and fast themes focused on performance, but be cautious – not just based on their Lighthouse score, as we explain below!

-5) Images: A Slimming Regimen for Bulky Photos
+6) Images: A Dietary Regimen for Bulky Photos

-Your beautiful photos can be secret saboteurs of speed.
-A single unoptimized image from a camera can add several seconds to a page's load time!
+Your beautiful photos might be secret saboteurs of speed.
+A single unprocessed image from a camera can add several seconds to page load time!
 We see it daily.

-We know a lot about image optimization, but you should remember the following:
+We know a lot about image optimisation, but you should remember the following:

 -